1861 April 22nd

 Go to April 23 1861

 USA.
 Brigadier-General Joseph Eggleston Johnston, Quartermaster-General of the US Army, resigned to join the Confederacy and was succeeded as Quartermaster-General by Captain Montgomery Cunningham Meigs, who was to be rapidly promoted to Colonel on 14 May 1861 and Brigadier-General in the US Army on 15 May 1861.
-Johnston’s resignation meant that only three of the pre-war Regular Army generals were still in service, and one of those (Brigadier-General William Selby Harney), was already showing signs of unreliable loyalty.
+Johnston’s resignation meant that only three of the pre-war Regular Army generals were still in service, and one of those (Brigadier-General William Selby Harney), was already suspected of unreliable loyalty.
 Former US Regular Army Brigadier-General David Emanuel Twiggs had already resigned to join the Confederacy and held a commission as Major-General.

 USA: Commander James Harmon Ward USN, commanding the receiving ship USS North Carolina at the New York Navy Yard, proposed a plan for the protection of the Chesapeake Bay and capital areas.
 Ward suggested that a “Flying Flotilla” of light draft vessels be formed to operate in the Chesapeake and its tributaries.
 His superior officer, Captain Samuel Livingston Breese, commandant of the New York Navy Yard, endorsed his plan and it was submitted to Secretary of the Navy Gideon Welles.